Lyenko Urbanchich

 Lyenko Urbanchich (alternative surname spellings: Urbančič and Urbancic; December 19, 1922 – February 22, 2006) was a Slovenian-born Australian political activist.
 During World War II he was a propagandist for the Slovene Home Guard, a Nazi collaborating anti-Partisan military organisation.
+After fleeing Slovenia for Australia, Urbanchich would re-emerge as a factional figure within the New South Wales Liberal Party, heading a faction that was termed as "the Uglies".
+He served as the inaugural president of the Liberal Ethnic Council.

+Early life

 Urbanchich was born Miljenko Urbančič in Šabac, Serbia, to Franjo Urbančič and Milena (née Kalin) Urbančič.
 His father, originally from Logatec, was working in Serbia as a financial official.
 The family returned to Slovenia in 1934.